SiliconLabs/peripheral_examples_simplicity_sdk/series2/iadc/iadc_single_oversampling/readme.md

 2. Build the project and download it to the Starter Kit.
 3. Open the Simplicity Debugger and add `sample` and `singleResult` to the Expressions Window.
-4. Apply a voltage to the IADC input pin (PA05).
+4. Apply a voltage to the IADC input pin.
 5. Observe the `sample` field:
   - 16-bit result: `singleResult = sample * VREF / (2^16)`
   - 20-bit result: `singleResult = sample * VREF / (2^20)`